GlodiSala/AES-128-Encryption-FPGA/README.md

 - **NIST-validated** implementation using official test vectors
 - **Hardware interface** with button controls and 7-segment display

+---

-## Features
+## ✨ Features

-- Complete 10-round AES-128 encryption
+- ✅ Complete 10-round AES-128 encryption
-- Modular design with separate components for each transformation
+- ✅ Modular design with separate components for each transformation
-- Comprehensive testbenches for all modules
+- ✅ Comprehensive testbenches for all modules
-- Button-controlled operation on Basys 3 board
+- ✅ Button-controlled operation on Basys 3 board
-- Multiple test vector support (4 plaintexts)
+- ✅ Multiple test vector support (4 plaintexts)
-- 7-segment display feedback
+- ✅ 7-segment display feedback ("AES" on completion)

+---

-## Architecture
+## 🏗️ Architecture

 The encryption engine consists of **4 main transformations**: